 It’s not the most hydrating serum, but it is so pleasant to use and never irritates my skin.
 Because it forms a little bit of a protective film, it really works well over my thinner and more watery serums, and layers very well.
-I love how calming this serum is, and I feel that I’m putting something healthy into my skin.

 In the beauty world, it seems like everyone is after the latest trendy ingredients.
 That’s not necessarily a bad thing, but it’s refreshing to slow down and enjoy some skincare products that are simple, clean, safe, and based on calming ingredients that have been used for hundreds of years.
 The Pyunkang Yul products are perfect for forming a base routine, because they are so calming and hydrating, on which you can add some of the fancier, trendier products.

 Note: There are small amounts of silicones in both of these products, as some of you have pointed out.
 These are not all-natural products.
 I believe that the formulators of this product chose to include silicones for their occlusive properties (preventing water loss through the skin), and because they tend to be well-tolerated by all skin types, including sensitive skin.
 However, if you’re opposed to any silicones at all in your skincare, you may want to think twice before purchasing these.